GoogleChrome/developer.chrome.com/site/en/blog/has-with-cq-m105/index.md

 To build with container queries, you must first set containment on a parent element.
 Do this by setting a `container-type` on the parent container.
 You might have a card with an image and some text content that looks like this:

-{% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/xR7RmgS1TUZmZ9ntOFrV.png", alt="single two-column card", width="795", height="182" %}
+{% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/xR7RmgS1TUZmZ9ntOFrV.png", alt="Single two-column card.", width="795", height="182" %}

 To create a container query, set `container-type` on the card container: